General-relativistic and non-ideal radiative cooling in neutron star magnetospheres

 In our physical system, and before the onset of collective plasma processes, the hierarchy of physical timescales is described by:

-where $T_L$ is the electron cyclotron period, $t_c = (\omega_{RR} \gamma \sin^2{\theta_0})^{-1}$ is the synchrotron cooling time for one particle, with ${\theta_0}$ the angle between the particle trajectory and the local magnetic field line \citep{rcoolingtime}, $t_R$ is the ring formation time in the global fiducial frame (\ref{eq:tRMJ}), and $P$ is the stellar rotation period.
+where $t_c = (\omega_{RR} \gamma \sin^2{\theta_0})^{-1}$ is the synchrotron cooling time for one particle, with ${\theta_0}$ the angle between the particle trajectory and the local magnetic field line \citep{rcoolingtime}, $t_R$ is the ring formation time in the global fiducial frame (\ref{eq:tRMJ}), and $P$ is the stellar rotation period.
 The assumption of field stationarity thus applies until the onset of the kinetic instabilities triggered by radiative cooling, $t_o$.

-In order to understand the dynamics of synchrotron-cooled plasmas in arbitrary spacetime configurations, we follow an ensemble of test particles whose dynamics are advanced with a parallelized particle pusher that integrates the equations of motion (\ref{eq:3+1eqmom}) for every particle in the ensemble with a 6${}^\text{th}$ order Runge-Kutta method.
-By propagating a sufficiently large number of particles, we reconstruct the evolution of the distribution function, thereby obtaining a detailed picture of the phase-space dynamics without requiring the full complexity and computational cost of a self-consistent evolution \citep{franciscothesis,really_cool_paper}.
+In order to understand the dynamics of synchrotron-cooled plasmas in arbitrary spacetime configurations, we follow an ensemble of test particles whose dynamics are advanced with a parallelized particle pusher that integrates the equations of motion (\ref{eq:3+1eqmom}) for every particle in the ensemble.
+The particle pusher is described in detail in Appendix \ref{app:ppusher}.
+By propagating a sufficiently large number of particles, we reconstruct the evolution of the distribution function, thereby obtaining a detailed picture of the phase-space dynamics without requiring the full complexity and computational cost of a self-consistent evolution \citep{franciscothesis}.

 The simulation domain is axisymmetric because the magnetic field configuration is an aligned rotating dipole, characterized by its magnetic moment $\mu$.
 When comparing different spacetime metrics, we keep the stellar magnetic moment fixed, to preserve the star properties; the corresponding intensity at the magnetic pole is given by $B_* = 2\mu/R_*^3$, in flat spacetime.
 Particles are initialized in a spatially uniform, small localized volume at a given position $(r_i,\theta_i)$, in the polar cap, $\theta < \arcsin{\sqrt{R_*/R_{LC}}}$.
 The plasma is launched outwards along the magnetic field lines, with initial momenta sampled from a boosted Maxwell-Jüttner distribution $f(\bvec{p}) \propto \exp{\left(-\gamma_b(\gamma mc^2-\bvec{v}_b \cdot \bvec{p})/p_{th}^2\right)}$ \citep{boostedMJ2,boostedMJ1}.